Protection

 Prevention Tip

-Seacoast Bank will never call, text, or email you asking you to provide, update, or verify sensitive information such as your PIN, social security numbers, debit or credit card numbers, passwords or security codes.
+Seacoast Bank will never call, text or email you to request, update or verify sensitive information such as your PIN, Social Security number, debit or credit card number, password or security code.

-Security is our top priority and substantial measures are in place at Seacoast Bank to protect your identity and your accounts against theft and personal fraud.
-From using 128-bit encryption technology to offering identity alerts and card controls and monitoring your accounts, we offer multiple layers of identity and fraud protection.
+Security is our top priority, and substantial measures are in place at Seacoast Bank to protect your identity and accounts from theft and fraud.
+From using 128-bit encryption technology to offering identity alerts, card controls and monitoring your accounts, we offer multiple layers of identity and fraud protection.

-Our online services require that you authenticate your identity using your User ID along with your password.
-When you sign in for the first time or with a device we don’t recognize, we’ll ask you for a temporary identification code, which we’ll send to you by phone or text message.
-Once you give us the identification code, we’ll sign you securely into your accounts.
+Our online services require you to authenticate your identity using your User ID and password.
+When you sign in for the first time or from an unrecognized device, we'll send a temporary identification code to your phone via call or text message.
+Once you enter the code, we'll securely sign you into your account.

 Verification approval Checkmark icon